GPCsolutions/wordpress-google-apps-login/readme.txt

 [Google Drive Embedder](http://wordpress.org/plugins/google-drive-embedder/) is our free extension plugin allowing users to browse for Google Drive documents to embed directly in their posts or pages.

+Google Apps Login works on single or multisite WordPress websites or private intranets.

 = Requirements =

 One-click login will work for the following domains and user accounts: